 Delivery Guarantees and Latency in Confluent Cloud for Apache Flink

-Confluent Cloud for Apache Flink®️ provides exactly-once semantics end-to-end, which mean that every input message is reflected exactly-once in the output of a statement and every output message is delivered exactly once.
+Confluent Cloud for Apache Flink® provides exactly-once semantics end-to-end by default, which means that the output of a statement reflects every input message exactly-once and that every output message is delivered exactly once.

-To achieve this, Confluent Cloud for Apache Flink relies on Flink’s checkpointing mechanism and Kafka transactions.
-While checkpointing and fault tolerance falls into Confluent’s responsibility, it is important to understand the implications of how Flink reads from and writes to Kafka:
+To achieve this, Confluent Cloud for Apache Flink relies on Apache Flink®’s checkpointing mechanism and Kafka transactions.
+While checkpointing and fault tolerance fall into Confluent’s responsibility, you should understand the implications of how Flink reads from and writes to Kafka:

-• Flink statements write to Kafka by using transactions.
-Transactions are committed periodically, approximately every minute.
+Flink statements write to Kafka by using transactions.
+Flink commits transactions periodically, approximately every minute.

-• Flink only reads committed messages from Kafka.
+Flink by default only reads committed messages from Kafka.
 For more information, see isolation.level.

 This implies that depending on the delivery guarantees required by your use case, you can currently achieve different end-to-end latencies with Flink.

-• Exactly-Once: If you require exactly-once, the latency is roughly one minute and is dominated by the interval at which Kafka transactions are committed.
-In this case, ensure that all consumers of the output topics of Flink statements use isolation.level: read_committed.
+Exactly-Once: If you require exactly-once, the latency is roughly one minute and depends on the interval at which Kafka commits transactions.
+In this case, ensure that all consumers of the output topics of Flink statements use

 Note